Augustus7734/astrozane-hugo/content/about/about.md

 ---
 title: "About Me"
 layout: "single"
-url: "/about"
+url: "/about/"
 ---

 ## Hi!
-I'm John Doe
+I'm Zane Landers

-I'm a couple different adjectives, and certain traits are better described with adverbs, in either case a short bio blurb isn't going to effectively tell you who I am.
+I build telescopes and do other cool stuff.
+I am currently a Masters of Science student at the University of Arizona.

+### Observational Astronomy

+The night sky

-### To start
+### Telescope Making

-### Then it happened

 ### Now I'm here